kagantmr/zuzu/docs/interrupts.md

-# Zuzu Interrupt Subsystem
+# zuzu Interrupt Subsystem

-This document covers how hardware interrupts are handled in Zuzu: the GICv2 controller, the IRQ registration API, timer configuration, and the relationship between interrupts and the scheduler.
+This document covers how hardware interrupts are handled in zuzu: the GICv2 controller, the IRQ registration API, timer configuration, and the relationship between interrupts and the scheduler.

 ---

 ## GICv2 Overview

-Zuzu uses the ARM Generic Interrupt Controller version 2, which is the interrupt controller on the vexpress-a15 platform.
+zuzu uses the ARM Generic Interrupt Controller version 2, which is the interrupt controller on the vexpress-a15 platform.
 GICv2 has two distinct components:

 **GICD — Distributor** (`0x2C001000`)
 Receives interrupt signals from all connected peripherals.
 Routes each interrupt to one or more CPU interfaces.
 Responsible for enable/disable per interrupt line, priority configuration, and target CPU selection.